lisafast/lacnotredame/content/about/2020BoardReport.md

 * Plan for replacement buoys.
 2 of the flagged buoys that identify why the buoys are there were lost in 2018 - we should plan for replacements.
 Carolle Peras also suggested that more buoys should be added to protect other areas.
 Carolle has offered to help with applying for a grant over this winter if one is needed.
  * * Lisa added that with the growth in paid members this year, we may be able to access additional funding from the municipality that is specifically for lake associations and is based on the number of members.
 * The board will develop and agree on a water level strategy - adopt some indicators/signals, find out what we can do about beavers on private property at the outlet.
 Marcel H. reported that beavers are active in that area, although as of Sept 7, water levels seem to be staying at the same level as mid-August.
 John C. suggested perhaps we can install a pipe under the beaver dam with beaver baffles like the NCC does.
 Don H. added that pipes like that can work but need regular maintenance.
 This will require significant research and discussions with the property owner and municipality if we were to move forward.
 So lots of work to do on this issue.
-* Boater education action plan - we agreed to focus this year on educating boat owners about their role in maintaining a healthy enjoyable lake.
+* Boater lake education action plan - we agreed to focus this year on educating boat owners about their role in maintaining a healthy enjoyable lake.
 Members suggested reduced wake zones, speed limits and avoidance of the buoys.

 Moved by Lisa Fast